 In order to prepare for First Holy Communion in the spring, children must first successfully prepare for and receive the Sacrament of Reconciliation.
 Further information regarding the preparation program for First Reconciliation can be found here.

-The immediate preparation for the celebration of the Sacrament of Holy Communion is done within the family home, with ongoing support from the parish staff.
-Parents of second graders (and older children who have not received the Sacrament) must attend an informational meeting that will assist them in preparing their children for First Holy Communion.
-Providing a choice of two First Reconciliation Parent Orientation meeting: November 8 at 6 pm – 7 pm OR November 15 at 6 pm – 7 pm in the Parish Hall.
+The immediate preparation for the celebration of the Sacrament of First Reconciliation and the Sacrament of Holy Communion is done within the family home, with ongoing support from the parish staff.
+Parents of second graders (and older children who have not received the Sacrament) must attend an informational meeting that will assist them in preparing their children for First Sacraments.
+Parent Orientation meetings are held in the Fall.
 Textbooks and other required materials will be provided at this meeting.

-Group celebrations for First Holy Communion will take place on on two Saturdays in the Spring of 2019.
-If you prefer that your child receive the sacrament for the first time during a regular Mass, arrangements can be made through Family Faith Formation.
+Group celebrations for First Holy Communion will take place on two Saturdays in the Spring.
+If you prefer that your child receive the sacrament for the first time during a regular Mass, arrangements can be made through our Religious Education program.

-For additional information please contact our Coordinator of Religious Education, Marissa Johansen, 410-427-4726 or by using our contact form below.
+For additional information please contact our Coordinator of Religious Education, Erin Miller, 410-427-4726 or email@example.com.

 First Holy Communion for Adults

 Only those Catholics who have received their First Holy Communion as Catholics, and are properly disposed, may receive Holy Communion.
 If you would like to consider joining the Catholic Church, then please refer to the information concerning The Rite of Christian Initiation for Adults